mturja-vf-ic-bd/SlicerDeepLearningUI/DeepLearner/README.md

 # SlicerDeepLearningUI
 ![deep learning module ui image](screenshot4.png)
-## Introduction
+## Overview
-This module enables the user to easily train complex deep learning models (such as ResNet, EfficientNet, CNN, etc.) without the need for any coding.
-Given that the training dataset is in a certain format (explained later), all the user has to do is input the data directory, select a model from a model pool and push the `Start Trainer` button.
-The rest will be taken care of by this extension.
-Advanced users can also use the training code without the interface as the interface is completely separate from the training code.
-It's also quite straightforward to add custom data loaders and models.
+This module offers a user-friendly approach to training sophisticated deep learning models (e.g., ResNet, EfficientNet, CNN, etc.) without requiring any coding.
+By following a specific data format (explained later), users simply need to provide the input data directory, select a model from the available pool, and click the "Start Trainer" button.
+Advanced options are available for controlling different training aspects, including checkpointing, cross-validation, loss function, tensorboard logging, and, hyperparameter tuning.
+Moreover, the module can also be utilized via the command-line interface (CLI) instead of the graphical user interface (GUI).

+Key Features:
+- Training complex deep learning models for 2D images without coding
+- Selection of popular image classification networks from a pre-defined pool
+- Advanced options for checkpointing, cross-validation, loss function, and hyperparameter tuning, etc
+- CLI usage for enhanced flexibility and automation

 ## How to use
 [![Youtube Link](youtube_thumbnail.png)]((https://www.youtube.com/watch?v=54EK092QdEE))
 ### Data preparation